Since SEO is considered a cornerstone of digital marketing, SEO KPIs (key performance indicators) should be always treated as a priority.

 While this key performance indicator may not tell you anything about user behavior on your website, it is helpful when it comes to measuring the effectiveness of your keywords.

-From comparing impressions between branded and unbranded keywords to measuring the number of impressions you get for a group of keywords, this metric will help you gain an insight into your website’s visibility.
+From comparing impressions between branded and unbranded keywords to measuring the number of impressions you get for a group of keywords, this metric will help you gain insight into your website’s visibility.

 You can track them by using Google Search Console.